 Not only wildlife is endangered by stormwater pollution.
-Polluted runoff carrying bacteria has resulted in serious illnesses in humans.
 The state of Maryland cautions people not to swim in waterways for 48 hours after a heavy rain.
+Polluted runoff carrying bacteria has resulted in serious illnesses.
 Also, in urban and suburban areas where ground surfaces have been hardened and the polluted water has no place to go, local streets and basements often flood, causing repeated and costly damage to homes and businesses.

-Development will, too.
-Sprawl is insufficiently managed growth that gobbles up farms, forests and other natural areas, that typically would soak up the runoff.
-Unfortunately, many local governments encourage sprawl.
-Invariably, increased polluted runoff is one of the problems that results.
+So too will sprawl development.
+Sprawl is insufficiently managed growth that gobbles up farms, forests, and other natural areas, that typically would soak up the runoff.
+More impervious surfaces mean fewer of the "green filters" that nature provides, and more polluted runoff.

 One promising solution is greening the landscape strategically, a tool called "green infrastructure."
 The idea is simple: slow down and soak up runoff.
 Build "rain gardens" and other natural areas in key drainage areas.
 Where possible, replace old pavement with pervious pavement.
 Plant gardens on rooftops.
 These and other green solutions not only are cost effective; they provide secondary social benefits: shade, wildlife habitat, a more pleasant neighborhood, to name a few.
 We call this the green filter approach to managing runoff.